PhenoApps/Field-Book/docs/source/brapi.rst

    The BrAPI data export process.

-After reviewing the export stats, press the 'Export' button to save the observations to the external BrAPI database.
+Pressing the 'Export' uploads the observations to the external BrAPI database.

 .. |brapi| image:: /_static/icons/settings/main/server-network.png
   :width: 20